The perfect domain is just a click away: claim your domain→

 Second-level domains (SLDs)

-A second-level domain (SLD) is the part of a domain name that comes before the top-level domain.
-SLDs are typically the string of letters you use to represent your brand and website.
-For example, "wix" is the SLD in "www.wix.com."
+The second-level domain (SLD) is the part of a domain name that comes before the TLD.
+It’s typically where you’ll find your brand name, like "wix" is the SLD in "www.wix.com."

-In some cases, SLDs may be considered part of the domain extension, as registries use them to indicate a specific use of a TLD.
-This is especially common on sites using ccTLDs, as second-level domains are used to signal the type of site within a region.
-Depending on the domain registries, these SLDs might match gTLDs or use a slight variation or adaptation of them.
+In some cases, the SLD can also show the type of website in a region.
 For example, commercial websites in Spain may be registered with the domain extension .com.es whereas in the UK they appear as .co.uk.
 Likewise, in these same countries academic institutions may be registered under .edu.es and .ac.uk respectively.

 Third-level domains